 Dicentra spectabilis (Old Fashioned Bleeding Heart) – The classic bleeding heart, with pink heart shaped flowers in May.
 Best in shade.

-Dicentra spectabilis ‘Alba’ (Old Fashioned Bleeding Heart) – Similar to the above, but the flowers are white!
+Dicentra spectabilis ‘Alba’ (White Old Fashioned Bleeding Heart) – Similar to the above, but the flowers are white!
 Great for brightening up a dark corner of the shade garden.

 Dicentra x ‘King of Hearts’ (Ever Blooming Bleeding Heart) –Bright red flowers appear in great quantities in May/June, and again in the fall.
 Foliage is fern-like and blue-green, effective from spring to fall.
 Best in light shade.

-Echinacea x 'Big Sky Harvest Moon' (Coneflower) - Large and overlapping deep golden yellow petals appear on 30" stems throughout the summer.
+Echinacea x 'Big Sky Summer Sky' (Coneflower) - Large and overlapping deep golden orange to pink petals appear on 30" stems throughout the summer.

 Echinacea purpurea 'Fragrant Angel' (Coneflower) - This coneflower has large white flowers with horizontal overlapping petals, circling a large yellow cone!
 The fragance is strikingly sweet and it is a favorite for butterflies and insects.
 Received top ratings from the trials at Mt.
 Cuba!
 Growing to 30" tall, it is cold tolerant to zone 4.